James A. Herrick: Early life and education

 Herrick was raised in a household in which argument—intellectual debate, rather than heated dispute—was highly valued.
-He cites this upbringing as the source of his interest in rhetoric.
+He cited this upbringing as the source of his interest in rhetoric.

 He graduated Magna cum laude from California State University, Fresno in 1976.
 He then received his MA from the University of California, Davis in 1979.
 His PhD was granted by the University of Wisconsin–Madison in 1984.

 Career

-Herrick has taught at Hope College since earning his PhD in 1984.
-His courses have included Analytic Skills in Communication, Rhetoric and Public Culture, Biotechnology and Human Enhancement, and Rhetorical and Communication Theory.
+Herrick taught at Hope College from 1984 until his retirement in 2020.
+His courses included Analytic Skills in Communication, Rhetoric and Public Culture, Biotechnology and Human Enhancement, and Rhetorical and Communication Theory.
 He also taught at LCC International University in Klaipeda, Lithuania during the spring semester of 2004.

 Religious beliefs and academic philosophy

-Herrick is interested in the relationship between Christianity and rhetoric, and sees argumentation as the basis of Christian culture.
-In his view, this philosophy forms the core of his teaching and scholarship.
+Herrick's research interests included the relationship between Christianity and rhetoric, and the intersection of spirituality and public discourse.
+He viewed argumentation as the basis of Christian culture; this philosophy forms the core of his teaching and scholarship.